-Russell Lethbridge Dip Rural BsMat.
-Cert AH & FarmEng
+Russell Lethbridge Dip Rural Bus Mgt, Cert AH & FarmEng (Hons), MAICD

-Director since December
+Director since December 2017

 Mr Lethbridge, with his family, runs Werrington Cattle Company, a commercial beef cattle breeding, growing and fattening enterprise.
-Mr Lethbridge has a deep understanding of cattle production systems, managing breeder and feeder cattle under extreme environmental conditions and pasture nutrition levels, utilising genetic selection and strategic herd management to achieve production and business success.
+Mr Lethbridge has a deep understanding of cattle production systems. managing breeder and feeder cattle under extreme environmental conditions and pasture nutrition levels, utilising genetic selection and strategic herd management to achieve production and business success.
 Mr Lethbridge is Chair of the Hann Highway Action Group, a member of the Rural Fire Board and a member of the Oak Race Club Committee and has been so since 1988.

-Previous roles: Mr Lethbridge was an elected representative of AgForce for seven years, beginning as Regional Vice President for the north region, then as Regional President and Board Member and member of AgForce Finance Audit and Risk and Agribusiness Finance Drought and Climate Policy Committees.
-He was a member of the steering committee for the Northern Gulf Resource Management Group to develop and promote a business improvement package for north Australian cattlemen.
+Previous roles: Chair of the Hann Highway Action Group, a member of the Rural Fire Board and a member of the Oak Race Club Committe.
+Elected representative of AgForce for seven years, beginning as Regional Vice President for the north region, then as Regional President and Board member and member of AgForce Finance Audit and Risk and Agribusiness Finance Drought and Climate Policy committees.
+Member of the steering committee for the Northern Gulf Resource Management Group to develop and promote a business improvement package for north Australian cattlemen.